How to limit water retention during menstruation?

 • eat diuretic foods, i.e. those that increase urinary secretion

-• engage in physical activity to help deflate areas of water retention by stimulating blood circulation
+• engage in physical activity, which will help to deflate areas of water retention by stimulating blood circulation

 Does water retention cause weight gain?

 When you have water retention, it's normal to experience a slight weight gain.
 This is completely normal, so don't worry.
-Most of the time, it disappears with the arrival or end of periods .
+Most of the time, it disappears with the onset or end of menstruation.